Statement of Purpose Example The Application Process

 As stated by the Official JET Program USA:

-Statement of Purpose (2-pages, double-spaced essay), don’t forget it!
+Statement of Purpose (2-page, double-spaced essay), don’t forget it!

 And, the JET Programme’s aim: